WardCunningham/graph/cypher/ReadMe.md

 Initial results described here: https://github.com/WardCunningham/graph/pull/15

 ## Grammar Construction
 We have written a parser as a series of mutually recursive functions as one might have done in the '70s before excellent parser-generators became wide spread.
 We reach back because we have only short texts to parse and we want to do so taking on few, or better, no dependencies.
-Features of the modern environment, especially ES6 in the browser and on the server leads us into features of this language.
+Features of the modern environment, especially ES6 in the browser and on the server leads us into features of this implementation.

 A parser can return a variety of results depending on what happens as each function completes.
 So far we are content with a simple boolean, did or did not the input meet the expectations of the parser.
 The parser itself uses this signal to guide the parse through alternatives that are permitted in the language we parse.